cognitedata/cognite-sdk-js/guides/derived_SDKs.md

 If however, you want to create an SDK not based on any existing SDK, you only need to depend on core.
 The stable SDK is such an SDK, see [stable/src/cogniteClient.ts](../packages/stable/src/cogniteClient.ts).

+# Publishing your SDK

+There are two ways of publishing your derived SDK.

+Any package with `"private": false` in the master branch will be published to npm when a `[release]` commit happens.
+The version number will also be automatically bumped based on commit messages.
+See [CONTRIBUTING.md](../CONTRIBUTING.md).

+**NOTE:** If you depend on e.g. `stable`, and `stable` changes, your PATCH version will be bumped to use the new version of `stable`.

+It's also possible to keep your package private and only relese it manually.
+In this case you need to update the version and versions of dependencies yourself.

 # Using a derived SDK as a drop-in replacement

 If your derived SDK is backwards compatible with its parent, you can use your derived SDK under an alias to make it a drop-in replacement.
 Let's say you have a feature in `@cognite/sdk-beta@1.3.0` that you would like to use in an app where `@cognite/sdk` is a dependency.

-Assuming the beta package is published to npm, use the following line in the apps `package.json`:
+Assuming the beta package is published to npm, use the following line in the app's `package.json`:
 ```json
 "dependencies": {
     "@cognite/sdk": "npm:@cognite/sdk-beta@^1.3.0",